-Within the park there are four public campgrounds.
+There are four free public campgrounds within the park.

 The Rim Campground located in the Rim Village is equipped with stoves, water and sanitary conveniences, including hot and cold showers and laundry trays.
 This campground is in close proximity to all Rim Village facilities and services.
-Naturalists conduct evening campfire programs during the summer months.
+Naturalists conduct evening campfire programs in the Community House on the edge of the campground.

-Three campgrounds are located along

-entrance roads, Lost Creek, $3\frac{1}{2}$ miles inside the east entrance; Cold Spring, 7 miles inside the south entrance, and Annie Spring at the junction of the south and west entrance roads.
+Three campgrounds are located along entrance roads: Lost Creek, 31/2 miles inside the east entrance; Cold Springs, 7 miles inside the south entrance; and Annie Spring at the junction of the south and west entrance roads.
 All campgrounds are supplied with free firewood.
 Camping is limited to 30 days.